-If you’re wanting to find a new, successful career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the quickest-growing careers available, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will increase by 13 percent by 2028.
+If you’re wanting to find a new, well-paying career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the most rapidly growing careers available, according to the U.S. Bureau of Labor Statistics, which estimates careers in this industry will increase by 13 percent by 2028.

-There’s a couple of reasons why these positions are increasing so quickly.
-One is homeowners using government incentives to install more energy-efficient comfort systems.
-Then there’s the ban on R-22 Freon® refrigerants, which impacts older equipment.
-Finally, there’s the red-hot housing market and a home shortage that’s driven a boost in new construction houses.
+There are several reasons why these careers are growing so quickly.
+One is homeowners using government incentives to upgrade to more energy-efficient comfort systems.
+Then there’s the end of R-22 Freon® refrigerants, which impacts old equipment.
+Lastly, there’s the red-hot home market and a property shortage that’s driven a bump in new construction homes.

-One of the top needed jobs is working as a HVAC technician.
+One of the most needed jobs is working as an HVAC technician.
 Learn more about what they do, how to become one and about how much you can expect to receive.

 What Is an HVAC Technician?

-A HVAC technician is someone who services, installs and maintains heating and cooling equipment.
-Most assist both homes and businesses.
-And, most important, you’ll be skilled with:
+A HVAC technician is an individual who fixes, installs and maintains heating and cooling equipment.
+Most assist both homeowners and business owners.
+And, most important, you’ll be skilled in: